Calling all STEM volunteers!

 - “Hey y’all, I’m Poe Dameron from the STEM Hotshots TAME Club in Presidio, Texas.
 I’m majoring in Aeronautical Engineering at Texas A&M University and I want to work as a pilot for the US Airforce.”

-DEADLINE: Email or upload video clips to your preferred cloud server and share access to firstname.lastname@example.org by 6pm on Thursday, January 14th.
+HOW TO SEND: Email or upload video clips to your preferred cloud server (Google Drive, Dropbox, One Drive etc.) and share access to firstname.lastname@example.org.

-TAME will share the clips to inspire TAME students across Texas in our first-ever virtual STEM Competitions.
+TAME will share the clips to inspire TAME students across Texas in videos and social media.